InteractionDesignFoundation/handbook/library/front-end/clean-code-js.md

   // this one is private
   let balance = 0;

-  // a "getter", made public via the returned object below function getBalance() {
+  // a 'getter', made public via the returned object below function getBalance() {
     return balance;
   }

-  // a "setter", made public via the returned object below function setBalance(amount) {
+  // a 'setter', made public via the returned object below function setBalance(amount) {
     // ... validate before updating the balance balance = amount;